keijiro/NNAOTest/README.md

 http://theorangeduck.com/page/neural-network-ambient-occlusion

 Please note that this implementation is just for initial experimental purposes.
-Several important things are missing so that it's not suitable for practical use.
+Several important things are missing, so that it's not suitable for practical use.

 Due to the lack of noise reduction filter, it outputs quite noisy results.
 This can be improved by implementing a proper filter.

-This implementation hasn't been optimized yet, so that's not ready for benchmarking.
+This implementation hasn't been optimized yet.
+It's not recommended for benchmarking or performance analysis.